Delete Specific Pages from Safari History on iPhone or iPad

 This is useful in many situations, whether you forgot to enter into Privacy Mode in iOS Safari, want to cover your tracks when trying to surprise someone, or just want to delete an embarrassing page or two that you happened to visit on your iPhone or iPad.

-Remove a Specific Webpage or Site from Safari History in iOS
+How to Remove a Specific Webpage or Site from Safari History in iOS for iPhone, iPad

 - From the Safari app, tap on the open book icon (this is the bookmarks icon)